 - Gluten-free flours (rice, soy, corn, potato, bean)

 - Pure corn tortillas

 It can be difficult, and stressful, to follow a completely gluten-free diet.
 Here are some ways to help you cope and to feel more in control.

-- Get educated.
-Educate those around you — including family and friends — so they can recognize, acknowledge and support your efforts in dealing with the disease.
+- Get educated and teach family and friends.
+They can support your efforts in dealing with the disease.

 Preparing for your appointment

 You might be referred to a doctor who treats digestive diseases (gastroenterologist).
 Here's some information to help you prepare for your appointment.

 Until your appointment, continue eating a normal diet.
 Cutting gluten before you're tested for celiac disease can change the test results.

 - Your symptoms, including when they started and whether they've changed over time

 - Key personal information, including major stresses or recent life changes and whether anyone in your family has celiac disease or another autoimmune condition